Our inclusion and diversity mission

 People are placing more value on careers that offer a diversity of experience, meaning and purpose.
 They want to be true to themselves in the workplace.

 And that means we can do our best by our members.
-This is why we’re making sure that inclusion and diversity is at the heart of what and how we do things at Nationwide.
+This is why we’re making sure that inclusion and diversity is at the heart of how we do things and what we do at Nationwide.

 Commitment from the top down